Legalisation of documents from Iran for use in the Netherlands

 Documents from the Iranian embassy in The Hague

 Documents issued by the Iranian embassy must be legalised by the Consular Service Centre (CDC) in The Hague.
-After legalisation you can use your document in the Netherlands.
+After legalisation you can use your document in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague

 The Consular Service Centre (CDC) cannot help you apply for documents or have documents legalised for you in Iran.

 The stamp or sticker on your document means only that the correct signature is on your document.
 Legalisation does not prove that the content is correct or that the document is authentic.
 A municipality in the Netherlands, the Immigration and Naturalisation Service (IND) or another authority may decide to check this.